List of county routes in Suffolk County, New York (76–100): County Route 79

+History

-Known in pre-colonial times as the "Cart Path to Great Meadows," it was replaced by the Bull Head Turnpike Company as a private toll road called the "Sag Harbor and Bull's Head Turnpike."
+Known in pre-colonial times as the "Cart Path to Great Meadows," it was replaced by the Bull Head Turnpike Company as a private toll road, called the "Sag Harbor and Bull's Head Turnpike."
 Construction began in 1834 and the turnpike opened on March 29, 1837.
 The toll company shut down in 1905, and the toll houses were torn down in 1909.
 The road was acquired by Suffolk County on November 10, 1948.